 - Good bugs, birds and other predators eat bad bugs and pests negating the use of chemical insecticides.

-- In early fall the vineyard rows are cut down and mulched into the soil resulting in what is known as “green manure”.
+- In early spring the vineyard rows are cut down and mulched into the soil resulting in what is known as “green manure”.

 - The use of “green manure” virtually eliminates the need for any additional nutrient supplementation whether chemical fertilizer or animal manure.